 A quick side note on naming… Saida has opted for simplicity, if a bit of tongue-in-cheek.
 In Czech “z oceli” essentially means made of steel, as all of the bikes are.
 And this bike’s name “na osm” means here for eight referring to Saida’s comment that eMTBers say they’ll go for ride for a beer, so why not just make it 8 instead of just one.
 Drink responsibly of course, in the pub that’s at the bottom of every bikepark lift after the last run, or in the impromptu #vanlife campground that pops up in lift-served parking lot every weekend.

 That kid’s bike you’ll find down the page, “na nanuk” means for an ice cream pop.
-And lastly, that next gen freeride prototype, “do bordelu” would nicely take you to a brothel after you jump it off a cliff.
+And lastly, that next gen freeride prototype, “do bordelu” would lead you into a mess (literally: to a brothel) after you jump it off a cliff.

 And back to the Naosm… yeah, that’s why there’s a stainless steel bottle opener above the left crank arm.